-Tens of thousands of flamingos live in the Yucatan peninsula year-round, but they often change their breeding and nesting locations.
-The Celestun Biosphere Reserve is their favourite breeding ground, and Ria Lagartos is great for nesting.
+Tens of thousands of flamingos live in the Yucatan peninsula year-round, but they change their breeding and nesting locations.
+The Celestun Biosphere Reserve is their favorite breeding ground, and Ria Lagartos is great for nestling.

-The best time to observe large populations of these pink birds is from December to April in Ria Lagartos Reserve, where they lay eggs and take care of chicks while they are too small to be left alone.
+The best time to observe large populations of flamingo in Celestun is from December to April.
+The season in Rio Lagartos runs from March through June when they lay eggs and take care of chicks.

-Flamingos remain on their nesting ground till autumn, and then fly back to Celestun.
+Flamingos remain on their nesting ground until Fall, and then fly back to Celestun.

 Rio Lagartos is located in about 65 miles (105km) north of Valladolid.
 Rio Lagartos means “alligator river”.
 It's best to hire a boat to explore the lagoon and see flamingoes here.
 Celestun Bioreserve could be reached by bus from Merida in one hour.
 Boat tours and private boats for rent are available in Celestun.